karimkohel/DeepNote/README.md

 # DeepNote
-A collection of all findings during my research for autoregressive generative model for music generation
+A collection of all findings during my research for auto-regressive generative model for music generation

 ## Data
 Being a professional DJ proved convenient while gathering the data required for learning.